TheodoreC13/Artificial-Intelligence-Machine-Learning-studies-/README.md

 >
 > valueIterationAgents.py

-Project 2 was based around Markov Decision Process and Reinforcement Learning.
+Project 2 is based around Markov Decision Process and Reinforcement Learning.
 MDP to describe a fully observable environment and Reinforcement Learning to learn an optimal policy.
 In this project I implement value iteration and q-learning.
 Our agents were first tested on gridworld then applied to a simulated robot controller and pacman.
 To start in manual mode `python gridworld.py -m` can be run.
 For full range of options run `python gridworld.py -h`.
 The Default agent moves randomly.
 Suboptimal.
 I either didn't finish the q value portion of this or I have restored the wrong backups from my old hard drive.
 In particular `def getQValue(self, state, action):` , `def update(self, state, action, nextState, reward):` , and `def final(self, state):` are empty.

 * Question 1: Standard Value Iteration via Bellman Upate -